PART ONE IN A FOUR PART SERIES ENTITLED, “TRULY BEAUTIFUL”

 Yesterday, Mom, my sister, and I were discussing the modern beauty trend toward extreme thinness and the “need” to dress in a way that shows so much body to “be beautiful”.
 I’m so grateful that God doesn’t need either to see me as beautiful, for I’m neither thin nor do I like to show a lot of skin.

 Don’t be concerned about the outward beauty of fancy hairstyles, expensive jewelry, or beautiful clothes.
 4 You should clothe yourselves instead with the beauty that comes from within, the unfading beauty of a gentle and quiet spirit, which is so precious to God.
-I Peter 3:3-4 NLT
+I Peter 3:3-4 NLTGod views me as beautiful when I clothe myself with Jesus.
+Click To Tweet

 How we see ourselves often relates to our circumstances.
-When we are struggling, it’s too easy to lose focus and view ourselves wrongly.
+When we’re struggling, it’s too easy to lose focus and view ourselves wrongly.
 This week, I would love to look more closely at how we can see ourselves as God sees us.

 I look forward to being with you the rest of the week.
 Discussions will also include practical ideas that have worked for me during times I’ve struggled.
 As with any discussion, I’d love your input as the week progresses.